operate-bsv/op_api/README.md

 # Operate | API

 Operate is an extensible Bitcoin meta programming protocol.
-It offers a way of constructing programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.
+It offers a way of running programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.

 **Operate | API** is a Phoenix-powered web application serving API endpoints.